Arthur-Sebastian/quikweb/README.md

 QuikWeb uses two types of JSON databases for its purposes:
 - page content database;
 - page template repository;

 The former describes contextual page elements (or blocks) of which your web page is constructed, giving them their content and pointing to HTML templates which should be used to build a given block.

 The latter is a collection of JSON objects pointing at actual HTML template files, and giving the given template an identifier.

 QuikWeb's algorithm is simple: if a block points at a template of a given identifier, and this identifier is found in template repository, the page block is constructed using this template.

 ### Preparing the Page Content Database:

+significant JSON key names:
+- template: used to point at template identifier
+- children: an array of child objects to replace [[children]] template tag

 1) start your JSON file with an array named: 'pageContents'
 2) fill the array with block objects